Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 ### Clean up the Default Files

 *Create React App* does load in a few bare-bones files and styles to give you a jumping-off point.
-However, you’ll need to make a few changes to get everything cleaned up and ready for your new gallery app.
+However, you need to make a few changes to get everything cleaned up and ready for your new gallery app.

 First; open `index.js`, located in `/furry-friend-gallery/src/` and remove the following line: